phuyha/salary-hero/README.md

 ## Integrate with editors

 Enhance your Nx experience by installing [Nx Console](https://nx.dev/nx-console) for your favorite editor.
 Nx Console provides an interactive UI to view your projects, run tasks, generate code, and more!
 Available for VSCode, IntelliJ and comes with a LSP for Vim users.

+## Requirements
+For development, you will need Node.js and a node global package, Npm, RabbitMQ, Redis, and MySQL installed in your environment.

+`docker-compose up -d`

 ## Start the application

-Run `npx nx serve salary-hero` to start the development server.
+Run `npm run balance-service` to start the development server.
 Happy coding!

 ## Build for production

-Run `npx nx build salary-hero` to build the application.
+Run `npx nx build balance-service` to build the application.
 The build artifacts are stored in the output directory (e.g. `dist/` or `build/`), ready to be deployed.

 ## Running tasks